Serveny/pinball-defense/README.md

 Pinball Part:

 - hitting a tower place fills bar, when bar is filled, tower upgrade is ready
-- to upgrade a tower, special fields on the side gets visible/hitable, hit one to select the tower type
+- to upgrade a tower, special fields gets visible/hitable, hit one to select the tower type
 - if more upgrades are ready, you can hit the special fields multiple times, the upgrades were build in queue
 - every tower is an object with collision, if one gets hit, bar fills, when bar is filled, tower gets upgrade
 - (random extra field, when hit, then temporary extra like second ball, bigger ball damage-/radius, etc.)